 Interviewers ask this to discover your leadership style and experience and how that will translate to managing the company’s social media team, initiatives, and campaigns.

-Prepare your answer by reflecting on the multifaceted nature of social media.
+Prepare your answer by reflecting on the multifaceted nature of social media and the importance of solid leadership skills.
 At any given moment, a team could be creating, monitoring, analyzing, and optimizing several social media campaigns at once.
 What are your ideas for motivating a team, keeping all campaigns organized, and achieving business goals?
 Be sure to ask the interviewer about the social media team’s current structure (i.e., team members, roles, and responsibilities) and form your answer accordingly.

 Interviewers ask this to gauge your preparedness for using project management tools and approaches to oversee the company’s social media efforts.

 Prepare your answer by reviewing different project management tools you have used or want to try.
 Some examples include Social Pilot, CoSchedule, and Sprout Social.
-In addition, investigate project management as a broader approach to launching projects and bringing them to completion and prepare to discuss how a social media team can benefit from this discipline.
+In addition, investigate project management as a broader approach to launching projects and bringing them to completion while also preparing to discuss how a social media team can benefit from this discipline.

 In addition to familiarizing yourself with potential questions you’ll need to answer, be sure to reserve time to prepare for the interview experience.
-Here are some strategies:
+Take a look at some of the strategies:

-In addition to the in-depth questions we’ve explored in this article, you’ll need to prepare to answer a few basic questions—often posed at the beginning of an interview.
-Common questions of this type include: “Tell me about yourself” and “What inspired you to apply for this position?”
+In addition to the in-depth questions you’ve already explored, you’ll need to prepare to answer a few basic questions—often posed at the beginning of an interview.
+Common practice interview questions of this type include: “Tell me about yourself” and “What inspired you to apply for this position?”

 You can think of these questions as “icebreakers,” giving you and the interviewer a chance to build rapport before launching a more pointed discussion of your qualifications.